a European strategy for a democratic digital space

 Thursday 14th of October 2021 – 16h00 CET – Digital workshop 1

-We have asked Ethan Zuckerman, American media scholar, blogger, Internet activist and former director of the MIT Center for Civic Media, to set the scene by giving from an transatlantic view on the argument for a European alternative to the dominant silicon valley platforms.
+Ethan Zuckerman, American media scholar, blogger, Internet activist and former director of the MIT Center for Civic Media, will set the scene by giving from an transatlantic view on the argument for a European alternative to the dominant silicon valley platforms.
 This will be followed by a reaction from Iverna McGowan, Director of the Europe Office of the Center for Democracy and Technology, and a discussion with all participants.

 Hackathon in Brussels in the European Parliament